VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

 Conference Management System web site by publishing it, or hide it by un-publishing it.

-Additionally the Business Customer defines the seat types and avaialable quantity of each seat type for the conference.
+Additionally the Business Customer defines the seat types and available quantity of each seat type for the conference.

 Contoso also plans to enable the Business Customer to specify the following characteristics of a conference:

-* Will the paper submission process require reviewers.
+* Will the paper submission process require reviewers?
-* What will be the fee structure for paying Contoso.
+* What will be the fee structure for paying Contoso?
 * Assigning key personnel such as the Program Chair and the Event Planner.